-When there's an overbooking issue the first step is to offer an inducement to the passengers to take a later flight.
-On Sunday passengers were offered $400 (£322), a hotel room for the night, and a flight the following afternoon.
+When there's a seating issue the first step is to offer an inducement to the passengers to take a later flight.
+On Sunday passengers were offered $400 (£322), a hotel room for the night and a flight the following afternoon.

 When no-one took the offer, the amount was upped to $800.
 Still no-one bit, so a manager boarded the flight and informed passengers that four people would be selected to leave the flight.